reallyreally/docker-node-pm2-git/README.md

 ---------------------

-`NPM_TOKEN` allows to use private [npmjs.com](https://www.npmjs.com) packages (optional) `REPO_KEY` read in a file to be used as the key for your repository clone (optional) `REPO` the repository to clone (required)
+`NPM_TOKEN` allows to use private [npmjs.com](https://www.npmjs.com) packages (optional) `PACKAGES` allows installation of packages that might be needed for your app (optional) `REPO_KEY` read in a file to be used as the key for your repository clone (optional) `REPO` the repository to clone (required)
 `GIT_BRANCH` the branch to clone (optional)